Window to Chiang MaiFeedback, Chiang Mai On-line Guide

 Window to Chiang Mai

-Akha Girl, Chiang Mai, Thailand The Akha or E-Gor originally came from Yunnan, moving into Burma in the mid-19th century.
-They did not come to Thailand until early in the 20th century, but the large migrations due to persecution and instability in Burma have only been quite recent.
+Akha Girl, Chiang Mai, Thailand The Akha originally came from Yunnan, moving into Myanmar in the mid-19th century.
+They did not come to Thailand until early in the 20th century, but the large migrations due to persecution and instability in Myanmar have only been quite recent.
 Akha villages can be found near the Burmese border in the northern part of Chiang Mai province, but mainly in Chiang Rai province.

 Villages vary in size and have elaborate gates with carved wooden fertility figures nearby, demarcating the realm between humans and good spirits and that of the jungle spirits.
 Ancestral spirits are paramount and are worshipped at an altar in the house.